kennyu/star-forge/README.md

 ## Overview

-Star-Forge is a lightweight, performant desktop video editor that enables users to import, arrange, and export videos with ease.
-Built for speed and simplicity, it provides a professional editing experience without the bloat of traditional video editing software.
+Star-Forge is a lightweight desktop video editor for importing, arranging, and exporting video content.
+It provides essential video editing capabilities with a clean interface, powered by FFmpeg for professional-grade video processing.

 ## Features